philandstuff/dojo-horse-ebooks/README.md

-# dojo-horse-ebooks
+# Random word generator

-A Clojure library designed to ... well, that part is up to you.
+This is Team One's work from the London Clojure Dojo, 30th July 2013.

 ## Usage

-FIXME
+Git clone the repo and run `lein run`.
+Browse to http://localhost:8912 and embrace the profoundness.

 ## License

-Copyright © 2013 FIXME

 Distributed under the Eclipse Public License, the same as Clojure.
+For all that matters.